intranett/intranett/buildout/trunk/README.txt

 Working on a ticket
 -------------------

-If you work on a non-trivial story ticket, you should create a separate config file and branch the code you need to change.
-The trunk of each distribution should always be in a releasable state to the production environment.
+If you work on a non-trivial story ticket, you should create a branch of this buildout.
+This buildout trunk should always be in a releasable state to the production environment.

 As a convention we use the ticket number and a short word or two to describe each ticket.